-- Statements will be sought from both the alleged victim and the alleged perpetrator, and the school will do everything possible within the new context to establish the most truthful version of events. - Unless there is a very strong reason not to engage parents, they will be contacted, and the situation explained. - Support will be offered to both the alleged victim and the alleged perpetrator, and consequences will be considered where appropriate in line with our behaviour policy. - Where appropriate, we will seek to support the pupils in understanding each other's point of view and offer additional sessions (face to face or remotely as required) to help them to overcome their situation. - The process and outcomes will be recorded on CPOMS, and appropriate, timely referrals made as the need arises during the process.
-The process will be overseen by the DSL, though other colleagues will likely support the process. - The incident will not be closed until both pupils agree that they are happy with the outcome.
-Until then, the academy will continue to address the pupils concerns as far as possible and work towards a resolution to address their concerns.
-The school will agree with the pupils on how often they feel able to review the situation but no longer than monthly. - Where all those involved with an incident agree that the issues have been resolved; the case will remain open for at least a further six weeks to allow staff to seek pupil voice after a reasonable time has passed to ensure that the issues have not resurfaced or to seek to offer support if they have.
+- Statements will be sought from both the alleged victim and the alleged perpetrator and the school will do everything possible within the new context to establish the most truthful version of events. - Unless there is a very strong reason not to engage parents, they will be contacted and the situation explained. - Support will be offered to both the alleged victim and the alleged perpetrator and consequences will be considered where appropriate in line with the behaviour policy. - Where appropriate we will seek to support the students in understanding each other's point of view and offer additional sessions (face to face or remotely as required) to help them to overcome their situation. - The process and outcomes will be recorded on CPOMs if the incident was originally or subsequently dealt with as a behavioural incident. - Appropriate timely referrals will be made as the need arises during the process.
+The process will be overseen by the DSL, though other colleagues will likely support the process, such as school behavioural leads. - The incident will not be closed until both students agree that they are happy with the outcome.
+Until then, staff will continue to address the students' concerns as far as possible and work towards a resolution to address their concerns.
+We will agree with the students how often they feel able to review the situation but no longer than monthly. - Where all those involved with an incident agree that the issues have been resolved; the case will remain open for at least a further six weeks to allow staff to seek student voice after a reasonable time has passed to ensure that the issues have not resurfaced or to seek to offer support if they have.